ImmutableSoft/AutoLM/README.md

 # Command Tools for Scripting Languages

-Due to the insecurity of passing parameters within a scripting language, and the fact that AutoLm requires a password as said parameter, scripting language applications of AutoLM should be limited to servers which the creator controls.
-Otherwise a keystore should be deployed (AWS, etc.) to store the password and this keystore be kept under control of the software creator.
-Alternatively, and only if supported by the scripting language, bytecode may be generated for the portion of the application that is to perform the license activation check.
+Since AutoLm requires a password as a parameter, scripting language applications of AutoLM should be limited to servers which the creator controls.
+This password however is not particularly important to security.
+The browser wallet (MetaMask) is the root of trust since only it can create activation NFTs (or offers for NFTs).
+If a keystore is available (AWS, etc.) it should be used to store the password but this is not required.
+The AutoLM password is only used to provide uniqueness to the resulting product activation identifier.

 ## Overview of Command Line Tools

-To aid testing, debugging and integration with scripting languages (Python, Perl, Tcl, etc.), the following command line tools are created when AutoLM is built; 'compid', 'authenticate', 'activate' and 'validate'.
+To aid testing, debugging and integration with clouds and scripting languages (Python, Perl, Tcl, etc.), the following command line tools are created when AutoLM is built; 'compid', 'authenticate', 'activate' and 'validate'.
 The 'compid' outputs